maurapintor/pandavision/README.md

 ### Starting the server without Docker

-If you want to run the server with docker, skip to the [next section](#starting-the-server-with-docker)
+If you want to run the server with docker, skip to the [next section](#starting-the-server-with-docker).

 This project uses [Redis-RQ](http://python-rq.org/) for handling the queue of requested jobs.
 Please install [Redis](https://redis.io/) if you plan to run this Flask server without using Docker.